entrptaher/puppeteer-web/readme.md

 puppeteer-web bundle created using browserify

-# Why?
+## Why?

-The bundlers fails to bundle puppeteer, and downloading puppeteer repo just to build puppeteer-web version seems like a hassle for quick development.
+- The bundlers fails to bundle puppeteer, and downloading puppeteer repo just to build puppeteer-web version seems like a hassle for quick development.
+- Puppeteer team removed puppeteer-web from their repo in [this PR](https://github.com/puppeteer/puppeteer/pull/5750)
+- The previous puppeteer could be found here on [this commit](https://github.com/puppeteer/puppeteer/tree/6522e4f524bdbc1f1b9d040772acf862517ed507/utils/browser), but it's a pain to build that as well.

-# Usage
+## Usage
 ```
 yarn add puppeteer-web
 ```